Alcohol Detox in Memphis, TN

 Alcoholic Fatty Liver Disease

-Alcohol fatty liver disease can come after a short period of heavy drinking.
-However, you can recover when you abstain from alcohol.
-Your liver can repair itself over time as you maintain sobriety.
+Alcohol fatty liver disease can occur after a short period of heavy drinking.
+However, it is possible to recover by abstaining from alcohol.
+The liver has the amazing ability to repair itself over time if sobriety is maintained.

 Prolonged alcohol use can cause alcoholic hepatitis, which is one of the leading causes of alcohol-related death.
 Like fatty liver disease, this condition is also reversible due to the liver’s ability to heal.
 However, if left untreated, alcoholic hepatitis can be life-threatening.